QGIS-Contribution/QGIS-ResourceSharing/index.md

 The QGIS Resource Sharing plugin allows QGIS users to share resources (symbols, SVGs, images, processing models, processing scripts and R scripts) in repositories that other users can access.
-A repository could be a remote GIT repositories (for now Github and Bitbucket public repositories are supported), local file system, or zipped collections on the Web - HTTP(S).
+A repository could be a remote GIT repository (for now Github and Bitbucket public repositories are supported), a local file system collection, or a zipped collection on the Web - HTTP(S).

 ![the plugin]({{ site.baseurl }}/assets/app.png)